 The Lost Witch makes The Bronx the New Black!

-In 1997 I packed up my three year old and trekked to the Bronx to attend graduate school.
+In 1997 I packed up my three-year-old and trekked to the Bronx to attend graduate school.
 I went alone.
 I didn’t know anyone.
 And I was terrified.
-Because I was a graduate student with a child, there weren’t any on campus housing facilities for me, so I rented an apartment across Fordham Road and about a two blocks away from the center of what I found out, quickly, was the quintessence of Italian American cuisine, culture, and community.
+Because I was a graduate student with a child, there weren’t any on-campus housing facilities for me, so I rented an apartment across Fordham Road and about two blocks away from the center of what I found out, quickly, was the quintessence of Italian American cuisine, culture, and community.

 The first place I want to highlight is The Indoor Market.
-Establishied in 1940 by then Mayor Laguardia it is a thriving market with all sorts of produce, food vendors, meat sellers, cheese sellers, and everything.
+Established in 1940 by then-Mayor Laguardia it is a thriving market with all sorts of produce, food vendors, meat sellers, cheese sellers, and everything.
 You can eat there, shop there, or just stand in the middle of the beautiful, colorful chaos and smell the air.
 Culture Saturation.
 That’s what it is.

 But there is one restaurant that I went to regularly.
 Tucked on the opposite side, on the lovely Crescent Avenue, there is a restaurant called Roberto’s.
 I went there every Friday with Rosy.
 We called them “Fancy Friday’s” and when the weather was nice we’d sit outside.
 The owners and managers of this amazing place got to know us well, to the point where I didn’t even have to order!

 Luscious fresh salads full of arugula and chicory and all the good Italian greens would arrive at our table.
 They’d bring grilled chicken unlike any I’d ever tasted.
 And pasta?
 Let’s just say, it’s all in the sauce.
 I grew up eating Italian American food cooked by my Gram.
 And I never thought I’d be able to have anything that even resembled what she created in her magical kitchen.
 But at Roberto’s, and in Little Italy in general, I was home.
 I will be forever grateful for that.